princomp/princomp.github.io/source/docs/about/dev_guide.md

 `vid/` | video files
 `Makefile` | makefile used to compile this resource `index.md` | website index page
-`order` | file used to specify in which order the website's menu and the book needs to be presented
+`order` | file used to specify the order on the website's menu and the book

 ### Building and Deploying